GarrettS/jsclass/animation/README.md

 =====
 2. Split Pane

-Create a layout with a list on the left hand side.
+For this assignment, you'll create a layout with a list on the left hand side.

 ###Expanded view: